primitivefinance/solstat/README.md

 ## Computational Constraints

 In classical computing, our computational resources have become [abundant](https://en.wikipedia.org/wiki/Moore%27s_law), allowing us the liberty to iterate these algorithms to achieve our desired accuracy.
 However, the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) has a necessary monetary cost of computation.
 This computational environment has monetarily motivated developers to find efficient algorithms and hacks to reduce their applications' computational overhead (and thus the cost of computation).

-## `Bisection.sol`

-This contract contains the logic for the [bisection root finding algorithm](https://en.wikipedia.org/wiki/Bisection_method).
-This algorithm can be applied to any continuous function to help find its roots.
-Some square roots are not rational numbers, and thus we would like to be able to find a root within some preferred accuracy bound given our computational constraints.
-The algorithm works by specifying an interval known to contain the root, bisecting the interval, and then selecting the subinterval in which the function changes sign.
-In the implementation of this algorithm, the parameters are:
-`ain` Initial value greater than root.
-(To the left of).
-`bin` Initial value less than root.
-(To the right of).
-`eps` The Error of the root computed compared to the actual root.
-`max` The maximum number of iterations before exiting the loop.
-`fx` Function to find the root of such that $f(x) = 0$.
-The function returns a root solution within the error of `eps` to $f(x) = 0$.
-This method is robust, reliable, and runs in $O(log(n))$ time.
-There are known root-finding algorithms with faster convergence.

 ## `Gaussian.sol`